-We have a travel cot (with extra mattress and bedding) and highchair, stair-gate and baby bath plus lots of toys to help keep little ones amused.
+We have a travel cot (with extra mattress and some bedding), highchair, stair-gate and baby bath plus lots of toys to help keep little ones amused.

 Outside, there are places to sit and relax and a charcoal barbecue (and tools) for warm evenings (please bring your own charcoal).

 The outside space is partly fenced, with the sheep free to roam wherever they want, so please take care with children and dogs.

 Click on an image for full size view

 Seahorses sits alone 500m along a rough track off the B869.